moulin-louis/libft/README.md

 - Take the time to expand your libft throughout the year.
 However, when working on a new project, don’t forget to ensure the functions used in your library are allowed in the project guidelines.
-- Completed with my own implementation of: Dynamic Array(vector/set), HashTable(hashmap, dictionary), Red/Black Trees(c++ std::map, c++ std::set), Single and Double Linked List.
+- Completed with my own implementation of:
+  - Known Name               : C++ equivalent      : my type name
+  - Dynamic Array            : std::vector         : (t_set)
+  - HashTable                :  std::unordered_map : t_hashTable
+  - Binary Search Tree (BST) : None                : t_bTree
+  - Red/Black Trees          : std::map            : t_rb
+  - Single Linked List       : std::forward_list   : t_sList
+  - Double Linked List       : std::list           : t_dList
 ## Note:
 - 125/100